bharatnc/ch-ansible/README.md

 Ansible role for provisioning ClickHouse server.

+### Known Caveats

+This is mainly to address the known state of the repo that:

+* it contains minimal templating which will be worked upon.
+* it lacks features like provisioning ClickHouse user, dictionary, etc.
+* zookeeper roles lack the creation of replicated clusters.

+I use this repo to mainly provision my own ClickHouse clusters.
+While the features and tasks will be worked based upon my own requirements, please feel free to send PRs if needed and thanks in advance for that :)!

+#### Roles
+This contains roles to provision:
+* Single ClickHouse Node
+* ClickHouse Cluster (upto N nodes)
+* Provision Zookeeper nodes (standalone upto N nodes)

+#### ClickHouse config
+* add, remove or config files found under `/roles/clickhouse/templates`
+* add templating variables to `/roles/clickhouse/vars`

+#### Zookeeper config
+* add, remove or config files found under `/roles/zookeeper/templates`
+* add templating variables to `/roles/zookeeper/vars`

+#### Sample inventory
+* Refer to `hack/inventory`
+* Mainly used for local testing (refer to next section)

 ### Local dev and testing

 Provides a setup to locally test the ClickHouse server ansible roles.